unimelbmdap/pylater/docs/notebooks/model_comparison.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-Here, we will look at an example of fitting a model to an example dataset.
+Here, we will look at how we can fit multiple datasets simultaneously with some shared parameters and how we can compare models with different sharing arrangements.

 ```{code-cell} ipython3
 ---